hansebastian97/portfolio/kafka-confluent/README.md

 ## Project Overview
 This project is a data-stream simulation.
 The main objectives is to generate dummy data and stream the data into MySQL database using Apache Kafka.
 The database used for this project is [Sakila Database](https://dev.mysql.com/doc/sakila/en/) and the tables are:
 <details><summary><b>Rental</b></summary>
-The rental table records informations about rented movies such as what movie was rented, who rented the movie, when it was rented, and when it was/will returned.
+The rental table records informations about rented movies such as what movie was rented, who rented the movie, when it was rented, and when it was/will be returned.
 Here is the table description:

 ``` SQL
 +--------------+--------------------+------+-----+-------------------+-----------------------------------------------+